Who We Are

 Our Vision and Values

 We believe in the power of education to unlock opportunity, and we provide solutions that are transformative for students and volunteers alike.
 We are honored to share in the journeys of our students and firmly believe that refugees, asylees, and immigrants have the resilience and leadership potential to shape our world for the better.

-Quick Facts & Materials
+Quick Facts & Links

-Newcomer Students: 1,899 in 2015 (1,385 in ongoing intensive services) - learn more about our students.
+Students: 2,365 in FY2018-2019 - learn more about our students

-Volunteers: 269 - join us today!
+Volunteers: 250-300 each year - join us today!